 Daddy Owen takes it off with his signature sound giving us a feel good kiswahili verse well presented in good tone.
 If there is auto tune, I missed it .
 Rigan off course then sweeps us to Congo and we all know you can’t keep still when the dombolo comes on.

 You can never go wrong in white.
-I remember the first time, it was on mute on my TV and I had to turn up the volume just for how the set looked.
-Well not much going on, but you should be wise enough by now to know if you throw African on to plain white you have magnificence.
-They went for simple on the video and I loved every bit of it.
+I remember the first time I saw this; it was on mute on my TV and I had to turn up the volume just for how the set looked.
+Well not much going on, but you should be wise enough by now to know if you throw African prints on to plain white you have magnificence.
+They went for simplicity on the video and I loved every bit of it.

 These two ladies take their time in the sweetness of their diversity to tell you about how mighty their God is.
 Listening to them, it is actually a sweet love story about a man that comes recommended because he will offer nothing but providence, protection and limitless comfort.